Hoodini231/tictactoes/README.md

    - **Large and clear text for visually impaired** Used larger text and more spacing to increase readability.
    - **Labels for clarity** Added sub-labels for color blind or those who struggle reading.
    - **Aria label support for screen readers for the visually impaired** Added aria-label support for those using screen readers.
    - **Full keyboard navigability for motor impaired** Added full page functionality and navigability via [TAB] and [ENTER].
-Highlighted them distinct colors for the visually impaired.
+Highlighted them as distinct colors for the visually impaired.
+   - **Audio Queues** Added audio queues to indicate
 ---
 ## Accessibility
-Accessibility was central to the design of this solution to ensure inclusivity for users with visual impairments or colorblindness.
-High-contrast colors were chosen carefully, meeting WCAG 2.1 Level AA guidelines to improve readability, especially for users with low vision or color sensitivity.
-This allows all text and interactive elements to be easily distinguishable.

-ARIA labels were applied to all key components, providing screen reader users with descriptive cues to navigate the interface effectively.
-Keyboard navigability was prioritized across the application, enabling users to interact with every feature without needing a mouse.
-Focus indicators were made distinct, allowing users to follow their position on the page with ease.

-To accommodate colorblind users, redundant cues like icons and text labels were added alongside color indicators, ensuring important information isn’t solely conveyed by color.
-These combined accessibility features create a more inclusive and user-friendly experience for everyone.
+Accessibility was a core priority in the design, with considerations for motor, visual, and auditory impairments.
+I ensured high-contrast colors for labels and buttons, adhering to WCAG 2.1 AA guidelines for optimal readability.

+For the Tic Tac Toe board, I balanced the colors: white, green, red, and blue to represent the four possible cell states.

+I implemented ARIA labels across all components, enabling screen reader users to navigate seamlessly with descriptive cues.

+Keyboard navigation was fully supported, allowing users to access every feature with just the [TAB] and [ENTER] keys (tested on Chrome).

+Clear focus indicators, including a bold outline, helped users track their on-screen position easily.
+Additionally, audio cues were added to announce the user’s current square and turn status, aiding those with visual impairments.

 ---
 ## User Guide